HeisonChan/COMP3421_Project/README.md

 # COMP3421_Project
-This is PolyU COMP3421 Project - Online Quiz Application with Timer (COMP3421-25-P8)
+This is PolyU 2024-2025 Sem 2 COMP3421 Project - Online Quiz Application with Timer (COMP3421-25-P8)

+Note: Please do not copy or distribute this project without proper authorization.

 ## Available Scripts